chinying/findmybin/README.md

 # Find my nearest recycling bin

-...and other features
+...and other features (currently supports e-waste and 2nd hand collection points)

-bad software engineering practices
+Disclaimer: This repo contains a lot of bad software engineering decisions and practices

 ---